Clayton B. Drummond

 Graduate Teaching Assistant

-Social change and the legal system; punishment; wrongful convictions; social justice
+Social change and the legal system; punishment; wrongful convictions

 Clayton is a fourth-year doctoral student in the Department of Criminology, Law and Society at George Mason University.
-He currently works as a Graduate Teaching Assistant for Dr. Charlotte Gill's CRIM 517 class and as a Graduate Research Assistant under Dr. Robert Norris and Dr. Janani Umamaheswar.
+He currently works as a Graduate Teaching Assistant for Dr. Charlotte Gill's CRIM 517 class.

-His research is broadly focused on social change and reform surrounding punishment and wrongful convictions.
-He is currently studying social movements and activism around extreme sentences.
+His research is broadly focused on social change and reform surrounding criminal legal organizations, punishment, and wrongful convictions.
+He is currently studying social movements and activism around capital punishment and life-without-parole sentencing.

 Clayton also works as a Graduate Lecturer and serves as an Editor for the Innocence Research Workshop with Dr. Robert Norris and colleagues.